-Section 2 of this report begins to set the framework from the COP for the development of sustainable communities that form the foundation for the Urban Design and Sustainability Principles (UDSP).
-Just as sustainability is woven throughout the COP, the UDSP will be integrated throughout the Secondary Plan.
+Section 2 of this report begins to set the framework from the COP for the development of sustainable communities that form the foundation for the urban design and sustainability principles.
+Just as sustainability is woven throughout the COP, the urban design and sustainability principles will be integrated throughout the Secondary Plan.
 The Soper Springs Secondary Plan, through these principles, will promote a positive image and foster a strong sense of place.
 The goal for creating vibrant and sustainable urban places as stated in Section 5 of the COP is:

-"To create a built environment that celebrates and enhances the history and character of Clarington, fosters a sense of place for neighbourhoods and communities, promotes a positive image of the Municipality, demonstrates a high quality of sustainable architectural design, and enhances the well-being of residents, both present and future."

-The Urban Design and Sustainability Principles reflect the vision and framework set out by the COP and Clarington's Priority Green Plan and more specifically the Priority Green checklist for secondary plans.
-These themes principles will be used to inform the evaluation of the concept plans, prepare Secondary Plan policies and inform the development of the Sustainable Urban Design Guidelines that will help to guide the implementation of the Soper Springs Community.
+"To create a built environment that celebrates and enhances the history and character of Clarington, fosters a sense of place for neighbourhoods and communities, promotes a positive image of the Municipality, demonstrates a high quality of sustainable architectural design, and enhances the wellbeing of residents, both present and future."
+The urban design and sustainability principles reflect the vision and framework set out by the COP and Clarington's Priority Green Plan and more specifically the Priority Green checklist for secondary plans.
+These principles will be used to inform the evaluation of the concept plans, prepare Secondary Plan policies and inform the development of the Sustainable Urban Design Guidelines that will help to guide the implementation of the Soper Springs Community.